matthewrstone/puppet-pe_winagent/README.md

 ##Description

-pe_winagent is a module that riffs on the Linux 'curl' [installation method for Puppet Enterprise](https://docs.puppetlabs.com/pe/latest/install_agents.html) to create a more fluid installation process for Windows nodes.
+pe_winagent is a module that helps with automating the installation process of Puppet Enterprise on Windows servers by riffing on the Linux 'curl' [installation method for Puppet Enterprise](https://docs.puppetlabs.com/pe/latest/install_agents.html) installation process.
 It currently supports Puppet Enterprise 3.3, 3.7, 3.8, 2015.x and 2016.x.

 The module runs on the master and stores the Windows puppet agent MSI for installation.
-The module also provides a PowerShell module you can include on your Windows builds to automate or kick off installation on demand.
+The module also provides a PowerShell module to include in your Windows images to automate or kick off installation on demand.

 ##Installation